guillaumedelaloy/Churn_analysis/README.md

 - random subset of features : each decision tree is trained on a subset of features

 Random forests are often considered as a "black box" but some tools can make their interpretation quite straightforward.
-For instance, I decided to use graphviz, a visualization tool for decision trees, in order to plot one of the M decision trees of our random forest.
-Here I choose a tree of small maximum depth (=3) because deep trees are impossible to display:
+For instance, we can use graphviz, a visualization tool for decision trees, in order to plot one of the M decision trees of our random forest.
+Here a tree of small maximum depth (=3) was chosen because deep trees are impossible to display: